Salty-Shio/learning-go/notes.md

 numberOne = numberOne + 1 // No error
 ```

 Integer division results in an integer, which rounds any integer down.
-If you want the remainder you can get it using the modulo operator `%`.
+If we want the remainder, we can get it using the modulo operator `%`.

 ### Floats

 `Go` has two types of floats.
-You must specify the float type when declaring a float.
+We *must* specify the float type when declaring a float.

 | Keyword   | Bits | Min Value             | Max Value            |
 | --------- | ---- | --------------------- | -------------------- |